 There are are few nice options for land gear for the Mavic 2, but many of them are the same OEM product.

-Landing gear really helps when you’re trying to take off or land in difficult terrain.
+Landing gear helps when you’re trying to take off or land in difficult terrain.
 I’ve been in a few places where I was not able to launch my drone and landing gear would have changed that.

 Keep in mind these will add drag to the drone which will affect stability and speed and I would avoid any landing gear that looks bulky or has unnecessary bells and whistles like shock absorbers or LED lights.